Nigel Farage: Personal life

-Farage lives in Single Street, a hamlet in the London Borough of Bromley, "around the corner from his mother".
+Farage resides in Single Street, a hamlet in the London Borough of Bromley, "around the corner from his mother".

 He has been married twice.
-In 1988 he married Irish nurse Gráinne Hayes, with whom he has two children: Samuel (born 1989) and Thomas (born 1991).
+In 1988 he married Irish nurse Gráinne Hayes, with whom he has two children.
 The couple divorced in 1997.
 In 1999 he married Kirsten Mehr, a German national; the couple have two children.
 In April 2018, Farage said that the children have both British and German passports and that they speak "perfect German".
 Farage has spoken of how they have been teased because of their relation to him.
 He has made reference to his German wife in response to criticisms that he is "anti-Europe", while he himself says he is merely anti-EU.
-Farage has employed his wife Kirsten as his parliamentary secretary and in April 2014 he said that "nobody else could do that job".
-In February 2017 his wife told the Press Association that they were living "separate lives" and that Farage had "moved out of the family home a while ago".
+Farage employed his wife Kirsten as his parliamentary secretary and in April 2014 he said that "nobody else could do that job".
+In February 2017, his wife told the Press Association that they were living "separate lives" and that Farage had "moved out of the family home a while ago".

-In a BBC interview with Rachel Johnson in May 2017 he described himself as "53, separated, skint", citing 20 years of campaigning as the reason for both.
+In a BBC interview with Rachel Johnson in May 2017, he described himself as "53, separated, skint", citing 20 years of campaigning as the reason for both.
+In 2023, it was reported that Farage had been in a relationship with the French politician Laure Ferrari for several years.
+They first met in 2007 when Ferrari was working as a waitress.

-On 25 November 1985 Farage was hit by a car after a night out, and suffered injury to his head and left leg, the latter nearly requiring amputation.
+On 25 November 1985, Farage was hit by a car after a night out, and suffered injury to his head and left leg, the latter nearly requiring amputation.
 He was in casts for 11 months but recovered, and the nurse who treated him became his first wife.
 On 26 December 1986, Farage first felt symptoms of what was later discovered to be testicular cancer.
 He had the left testicle removed, and the cancer had not spread to any other organs.

-In 2010 Farage published a memoir, entitled Fighting Bull (Flying Free in paperback), outlining the founding of UKIP and his personal and political life so far.
+Farage's memoir Fighting Bull (Flying Free in paperback) was published in 2010.
+It chronicles the founding of UKIP and his personal and political life.
 A second book, The Purple Revolution: The Year That Changed Everything, was released by Biteback Publishing in 2015.

 Farage is a keen cricket fan and has appeared on Test Match Special.
 He appeared in an advertisement for the bookmaker Paddy Power ahead of golf's 2014 Ryder Cup.
 However, due to spinal injuries since his 2010 plane crash, he cannot play golf.
 Farage is also an association football fan, and supports Crystal Palace FC.
 He likes to relax by fishing alone at night on the Kent coast.
 Farage is a smoker and also fond of beer, this forming part of his public image.
-Farage is a member of the East India, Devonshire, Sports and Public Schools' Club, a gentlemen's club situated in St. James's Square in London.
+Farage is a member of the East India Club, an exclusive private gentlemen's club in St. James's Square in London.